louisdorard/machine-learning-canvas/README.md

 I recommend you occasionally print the html page as pdf as a backup or as a way to share what you've done with others.

+## Creating a new version

+Open the Machine Learning Canvas HTML file in Safari on Mac OS X, then press Command-P to print.
+In the print dialog, check "Print backgrounds" and select an appropriate scale, so that the entire canvas fits onto one single page.

+Finally select PDF, Save as PDF in the bottom left of the screen.

 ## Contact

 Any feedback and suggestions, please email me at louis@dorard.me